Ericktz/VitePath/2_Ubuntu_Install.md

 In this tutorial, I'll guide you step-by-step on how to install Ubuntu 20.04 on a PC or VPS, and how to connect to it using SSH.

-## Requirements
+## Minimum Hardware Requirements

-:zap: A personal computer, laptop or VPS
+:zap: PC, laptop or VPS
-:zap: Minimum of 4 cores
+:zap: 2 cores
+:zap: 4GB RAM
 :zap: At least 400GB of storage (SSD preferred)
 :zap: A second PC for establishing an SSH session